sheep0x/anidown/README.md

 1. upload your code and send me a pull request, or

 2. send me a patch

+I plan to move the repo to Bitbucket.org, so that we don't have to deal with Git.

 If you know how to fix the mercurial-git bug or have any good suggestions about a better workaround, please tell me.
 And sorry again for the inconvenience.